weaveworks/MoodyKubie/README.md

 # Run the app
 ➤ go run main.go
+2017/11/30 19:21:51 Starting HTTP server on port 9000
 ```

-The frontend client files can be found in `web-service/static`
+The front end will be served on port 9000. navigate to http://localhost:9000 to view it.
+The front end client files can be found in `web-service/static`